Coronavirus: what is the impact on the stock market?

 How to invest in companies affected by Covid-19

-You can trade markets that are rising or falling in price due to the coronavirus crisis, or invest in the shares of companies that are doing well.
+You can trade markets that are rising or falling in price due to the coronavirus crisis.
 With IG, you can speculate on the price of assets with derivates such as CFDs.

 1Prior to the formation of the S&P 500 in 1957, Standard and Poor's published a 90-stock index, computed daily, which is used for the 1929 crash in this data set.